SyncfusionExamples/Visualizing-Power-Consumption-Trends-with-WPF-Surface-Charts/README.md

 # Visualizing Power Consumption Trends with WPF Surface Charts

 ## Syncfusion Surface Chart Overview
 A [Surface Chart](https://help.syncfusion.com/wpf/surface-chart/getting-started) is a 3D visualization tool that maps three variables onto a continuous surface, making it ideal for analyzing multi-dimensional data.
 It helps uncover hidden patterns, trends, and anomalies in a visually intuitive way.
+Surface charts are particularly useful for comparing variations across two independent dimensions while observing how a dependent variable changes.
+They provide a clear representation of peaks and valleys, making it easier to identify areas of high and low intensity.

 ## Important Features of Surface Chart
 - **3D Mapping:** Visualize Year–Country–Consumption relationships in one view.